jake-knerr/chess/README.md

 #### States rules have the `!important` keyword appended to all property values.

 > Why?
-This ensures that states have the necessary CSS specificity.
+Since states need to override all other style rules, `!important` is necessary to ensure the correct selector specificity.

 > Isn't `!important` evil?
 Usage of `!important` within the context of CHESS is safe because the risk of overmatching is contained.